To create a perspective

 grid using a single measurement and three vanishing points.
 This lesson

-is to introduce the notion of perspective 'scale'.
-That is, as things of
+is to consolidate and further the notion of perspective 'scale'.
+That is,

 The sketch pad,

 Construct the same light lines as in stage a, b, c, d, of the previous lesson until

 This time we firm in the 'diagonals' which become railway line 'sleepers'.

 Notice here we use a more simplified method of construction.

 After the student has completed the drawing to the stage above ask: